A Generalized RSK for Enumerating Linear Series on $n$-pointed Curves: -tableaux and enumeration by

 \begin{definition} Define a \textbf{$180^\circ$-rotated semistandard tableau}, or \textbf{blue tableau} (with parameters $r,g$), to be a filling of a $180^\circ$-rotated Young diagram of size $g$ with numbers $0,1,2,\ldots,r$ such that the rows are weakly increasing from left to right and columns are strictly increasing from bottom to top. \end{definition}

 \begin{example} Below is an example of a blue tableau.
 It has the same shape as the purple tableau above in Example \ref{ex:redpurp}.

 \end{example}

-\begin{lemma} The pairs of blue and purple tableaux of the same shape correspond to $(r+1)$-ary sequences of length $g$ bijectively, via inverting the content of the blue tableau, rotating both $180^\circ$, and applying RSK. \end{lemma}
+\begin{lemma} The pairs of blue and purple tableaux of the same shape correspond to $(r+1)$-ary sequences of length $g$ bijectively, via inverting the entries of the blue tableau (that is, replacing each entry $i$ by $r-i$), rotating both $180^\circ$, and applying RSK. \end{lemma}

 \begin{proof} Given a blue tableau $S$ and purple tableau $T$ of the same shape, rotate both by 180 degrees to form $S^{180}$ and $T^{180}$.
 Then, $T^{180}$ is a standard tableau, which we call $Q$.
-We also form a semistandard tableau $P$ out of $S^{180}$ by inverting its content; that is, we replace each $i$ in $S^{180}$ with $r-i$ in $P$.
+We also form a semistandard tableau $P$ out of $S^{180}$ by inverting its entries; that is, we replace each $i$ in $S^{180}$ with $r-i$ in $P$.

 Then, $(P,Q)$ is a pair in $B(r,g)$ (see Proposition \ref{prop:RSK}), so by the RSK bijection on words, we have a bijection between these pairs $(P,Q)$ and $A(r,g)$, which is precisely the set of $(r+1)$-ary sequences of length $g$. \end{proof}